robotpy/robotpy-docs/install/ctre.rst

 repository.
 Use the RobotPy installation script (comes with the RobotPy download), and run the following on your computer while connected to the internet::

-  py -3 -m robotpy_installer download-opkg python38-robotpy-ctre
+  py -3 -m robotpy_installer download-opkg robotpy-ctre

 Then, when connected to the roborio's network, run::

-  py -3 -m robotpy_installer install-opkg python38-robotpy-ctre
+  py -3 -m robotpy_installer install-opkg robotpy-ctre

 For additional details about running robotpy-installer on your computer, see the :ref:`robotpy-installer documentation <install_packages>`.